Top 20 interview questions to ask when hiring sales reps (+5 bonus tips)

 Hiring sales reps can be a tricky endeavor.
 After all, they are salespeople selling themselves.
-You’re looking for successful sales rep hire that will ramp-up quickly to qualifying leads, crush their quotas, and build lasting relationships with clients for your company.
+You’re looking for successful sales rep hires that will ramp up quickly to qualifying leads, crush their quotas, and build lasting relationships with clients for your company.
 So how do you make sure you’re getting the right information out of interviews?
 Ask these questions when hiring sales reps to build a successful, profitable sales team.

 Tips to keep in mind when interviewing potential sales hires:

 - Dig at least three levels deeper than the answer they give by asking what, how, tell me more.
 This will get you to the real, juicy answers.

 - Take note of their communication and enthusiasm every step: over email, on the phone, and in person.

 - Interrupt the candidate at some point, and listen to how they respond.